lpan/lpan.github.io/_posts/2016-11-15-hello-world.md

 confirmed.
 But anyway, you have to start from somewhere right?

-For the remaining part of this article, I want to briefly discuss one of the major reasons I started this blog and picked up my reading habit.
+For the remaining part of this article, I want to briefly discuss one of the major reasons that I started this blog and picked up my reading habit.

 I wouldn't criticize the Canadian education system but it is true that Canadian engineering students do not take enough complementary studies electives.
 Our